ralphgonz/bcradio/README.md

 You can create and share playlists made up of albums in your collection:

-* Start a BCRadio session using the [identity cookie](#understanding-identity-cookies) feature if you plan on pulishing the playlist
+* Start a BCRadio session.
+Use the [identity cookie](#understanding-identity-cookies) feature if you plan on pulishing the playlist.
-* Click the green up-arrow icon to add the current album to the playlist
+* Click the green up-arrow icon to add the current album to the playlist.
-   * A second click will remove the album from the playlist
+   * A second click will remove the album from the playlist.
-* Repeat with as many albums as you like
+* Repeat with as many albums as you like.
-* Click the external-link icon at the top of the collection list to open the playlist in a new BCRadio session in another tab
+* Click the external-link icon at the top of the collection list to open the playlist in a new BCRadio session in another tab.
-* In the new tab click the cloud icon next to the playlist name to publish your playlist to the [BCRadio website](https://bcradio.muskratworks.com)
+* In the new tab click the cloud icon next to the playlist name to publish your playlist to the [BCRadio website](https://bcradio.muskratworks.com).
-   * You are limited to 8 published playlists
+   * The cloud icon will not appear if you have not provided your [identity cookie](#understanding-identity-cookies).
+In this case you can still save/share the playlist by copying the URL from the address bar.
-   * To unpublish an existing playlist, click its cloud icon again
+   * You are limited to 8 published playlists.
-   * If you want to save/share the playlist without publishing it, just copy the URL from the address bar
+   * To unpublish an existing playlist, click its cloud icon again.

 People can listen to published playlists when they arrive at the [BCRadio website](https://bcradio.muskratworks.com):